 Meghalaya, as the name suggests, means the abode of clouds.
 Nevertheless, it holds the majority of hills in the geographic borders.
 Shillong is the capital of Meghalaya that is the most urbanized city of the state and is also known as the Scotland of East.
-It is the only hill station in the country which is accessible from all the sides.
-With a plethora of natural splendours, this scenic state is a surreal and dreamy tourist destination that lies in northeast India.
-From the wettest city of the world to enchanting landscapes, Meghalaya is the mesmerizing place in India where the tourists can get the opportunity to maneuver between the clouds.
+It is the only hill station in the country which is accessible from all sides.
+With a plethora of natural splendors, this scenic state is a surreal and dreamy tourist destination that lies in northeast India.
+From the wettest city of the world to enchanting landscapes, Meghalaya is a mesmerizing place in India where tourists can get the opportunity to maneuver between the clouds.

-Meghalayan's believe in different legends about their tribes like the Khasis, Jaintias and Garos.
+Meghalayan believe in different legends about their tribes like the Khasis, Jaintias, and Garos.
 The Khasis were the earliest immigrants to enter the state from northern Myanmar to East Assam.
 Most traditional beliefs locate Tibet as the home of their forefathers from where they had actually emerged.
 The Garo tribes' great king Nokma Abong is supposed to have yielded many different tribes under one land.
 Moreover, the Jaintias inhabitants believe their roots to be in Tibet-China, who migrated in search of food and shelter.
 Britishers annexed the prairies of Jaintias which resulted in a prolonged fight until 1972 when Meghalaya was declared an autonomous council under the three tribal councils.

 The state is a constituent of three major tribes.
 They believe their forefathers belong to Tibet, hence their nuances are a blend of Tibet and Northeastern culture.
 Nonetheless, they all have a distinct culture that is amazingly vibrant and unique.
 A tradition that binds all three tribes together is the matrilineal system.
 A matrilineal system is where the family lineage is from the maternal side.
 The Khasi’s regard religion as God and they entrust their life to being God's greatest gift to humans, they preach love for life.
 It also accounts for the afterlife.
 The Jaintias, on the other side, are influenced by Hinduism.
 The Garos give credence to Rabuga, the creator and sustainer of all humankind.
 Rather than worship, the Garos are appeased by sacrifices.
 However, these tribes have converted to other religious beliefs.

 We often fail to account for the Northeastern food of India.
 The tribal culture influences the cuisine here and that is what makes the food of Meghalaya distinct and delectable.
 A tourist destination is often searched for adventure and without any doubts, the tour to Meghalaya will offer you adventure through food.
-These savoury dishes should not be left untouched when visiting this hilly state of India.
+These savory dishes should not be left untouched when visiting this hilly state of India.
 The tourists must appease their taste buds on this culinary journey.
 Jadoh, a famous dish of the Khasi tribe is made with rice as the main ingredient that is served with chicken, fish, or pork according to the requirement of consumers.

 Embarking on healthy eating habits is quite a fantasy, but this is not true in Meghalaya.
-You can cure your healthy craving with Doh-Khlieh, a dish with some Mexican touch - a salad made from onions, beans, carrots, lemon, chillies and minced pork.
+You can cure your healthy craving with Doh-Khlieh, a dish with some Mexican touch - a salad made from onions, beans, carrots, lemon, chilies, and minced pork.
 Sometimes it is also served with pig brains and bread.
 This dish is for someone who would love to explore the unique variety of cuisine tasting.
 Nakham Bitchi is a special soup consumed before meals.
-It is a thick soup made with sun-dried fish simmered in boiling water which is then flavoured with chilli and pepper to add extra taste to it.
+It is a thick soup made with sun-dried fish simmered in boiling water which is then flavored with chili and pepper to add extra taste to it.
 Moreover, one thing that should not be missed is the staple food of any state you visit.
 The first thing that tourists ask for when they visit a restaurant or food bar is the staple food of the town.
 Meghalaya's staple food is Pumaloi.
 It also acts as an accompaniment to many dishes.
-A unique kind of pot used to cook the rice called Khiew Ranei commonly served during Meghalayan festivals.
+A unique kind of pot used to cook the rice called Khiew Ranei is commonly served during Meghalayan festivals.

 Meghalaya is an ideal place in India to find different cultures, festivals, tribes, food, flora & fauna, and adventure.
 There are many things that you can explore on your tours to India, but Meghalaya offers you the incessant opportunity to delve deeper into nature.